 Barely anyone I speak to feels confident that they’ve got it sussed EVEN if they been studying for years!

-If you’re learning Japanese through textbooks, Duolingo and flashcards, but never ACTUALLY SPEAKING Japanese to other real human beings, you’re not alone!
+If you’re learning Japanese through textbooks, Duolingo and flashcards, but never ACTUALLY SPEAKING Japanese to other real human beings, you’re absolutely not alone!

 But here’s the thing…it doesn’t have to be that way.